-INTERNAL ASSESSMENT shall be based on the following components-Quiz/Assignments/Project/Class
+INTERNAL ASSESSMENT shall be based on the following components-Quiz/Assignments/Project/Class Participation/Attendance/Synergy; no component shall exceed 10 marks.

 The objective of this paper is to equip the students with the techniques that can help them in managing the financial issues in international environment.
 This course will help them to manage MNCs in more effective manner